Lindsay Bertelli of REACH: “Look at your gender as a benefit, not a hindrance”

 Personally and professionally, I have always made it a priority to support various non-profit organizations.
 Whether it is pro bono work for The Shalom Foundation or The Next Door, we will continue to utilize our tools as a company to benefit non-profits that we truly believe in.

-What are your “5 Things I Wish Someone Told Me Before I Became CEO” and why.
-(Please share a story or example for each.)
+What are your “5 things I wish someone told me before I started leading my company” and why.
+Please share a story or example for each.

 I want to lift, champion, challenge and applaud women.
 When I first started my career working in the music industry, it was a male-dominated field.
 I’ll never forget feeling like I had to prove myself as a young woman starting her career.
 I never want women in any industry to feel less than men.